What Is Acupuncture?

 What is acupuncture used for?

 Acupuncture is commonly used to help manage pain, muscle tension, and movement restriction.
-In physiotherapy settings, it is often considered for musculoskeletal issues such as back pain, neck pain, headaches, and joint pain.
+In physiotherapy settings, it may be considered for problems such as back pain, neck pain, headaches, and joint pain.

 Is acupuncture safe?